Gram Rabbit

 Gram Rabbit is an indie rock band based in Joshua Tree, California.
 The group consists of singer/keyboardist/bassist/guitarist Jesika von Rabbit, guitarist/bassist/programmer/singer Todd Rutherford, drummer Jason Gilbert and guitarist/producer Ethan Allen.
 Their musical style has been described as an amalgamation of psychedelic rock and electropop.
 Their fanbase is sometimes referred to as a self-styled "cult" called The Royal Order of Rabbits.
+Gram Rabbit were known for their eclectic style and live performances, winning L.A.
+Weekly’s best new artist award in 2005 and performing at major festivals like Coachella, London's Wireless Fest, and San Diego Street Scene.
+Their six studio albums yielded over 30 licenses in television series, national commercial campaigns, and films.

 History

 1970's-1999: Jesika von Rabbit

 Jesika von Rabbit (birth name Jessica Leischow) grew up in Green Bay, Wisconsin.
 She started learning the piano at 6 years old.
 Her mother was a singer in a hotel lounge band which mostly covered '80s pop songs by artists like Madonna, Pat Benatar and Joan Jett.
 The Von Rabbit name came from her appreciation of Jefferson Airplane song White Rabbit.
 Von Rabbit moved to Minneapolis when she was 18 where she started a band called the Porn Flakes, and she was also in a band called the Minx and after five years she eventually moved to Los Angeles in about 1996 to seek music collaborators of a like mind as herself.